lupyuen/lupyuen.github.io/src/plic2.md

 PLIC has a different set of registers for Machine Mode vs Supervisor Mode.

 That's why we specify __Supervisor Mode__ for the PLIC Registers.

+_What about the registers WITHOUT "Hart 0, Supervisor Mode"?_

+These are the __Common PLIC Registers__, shared across all Harts and RISC-V Modes.

 Heading back to our (interrupted) story...